quebulm/Raspberry-Pi-Vinyl-Streamer/README.md

 #### Audio Capture Device

-If you own an Hi-Fi audio source equipment like an LP record player/turntable that only has analog audio output (.i.e. it does not have a embedded USB audio codec output) then the easiest option is to buy and use an external stand-alone USB Audio Device for analogue-to-digital conversion.
-These mentioned solutions most often support utilizing a USB Audio Class 2.0 pipeline that can support high-definition audio formats up to 192KHz and 32bits using a standard digital audio interface, however you need to check the specification before buying the device to make sure it meets your own reqirements.
+If you own an Hi-Fi audio source equipment like an LP record player/turntable that only has analog audio output (.i.e. it does not have an embedded USB audio codec output) then the easiest option is to buy and use an external stand-alone USB Audio Device for analogue-to-digital conversion.
+These mentioned solutions most often support utilizing a USB Audio Class 2.0 pipeline that can support high-definition audio formats up to 192KHz and 32bits using a standard digital audio interface, however, you need to check the specification before buying the device to make sure it meets your own reqirements.

 Examples of known compatible Audio Capture Device hardware equipment: